 Title VI of the Royal Decree March 16, 1942 n.
 267, commonly known by the name of "Bankruptcy law", discipline, in Chapter I, the crimes committed by'bankrupt entrepreneur (ex art.
 216-222) while in chapter II the crimes committed by people other than the bankrupt (ex art.
 223-224 and art.
 227 and art.
 228-231).

 The new Code will come into force, after the eighteen months of its publication (art.
 389 paragraph 1 CCI) on August 15, 2020 (except for some provisions which instead came into force after 30 days from the same).

 This new legislation arises from the need to systematically reorganize the discipline of the RD March 16, 1942 n.
 267, and that of the law n.
 3/2012 (subsequently amended by Legislative Decree No. 179/2012, converted into Law No. 221/2012) containing the regulation on the composition of over-indebtedness crises.

-It should be immediately pointed out that the expression "failure" disappears in the new formulation to make way for the phrase "Judicial liquidation", as well as the expression "failed" will be replaced by that of "Entrepreneur in bankruptcy".
+It should be immediately highlighted that the expression "failure" disappears in the new formulation to make way for the phrase "Judicial liquidation", as well as the expression "failed" will be replaced by that of "Entrepreneur in bankruptcy".